We're Injury Lawyers, with real trial experience.

 • Not administering the proper dosage of anesthesia necessary based on a patient’s body weight, age, desired outcome (length of time they want them to be out), and other factors

-• Failing to verify whether a patient has previously experienced an adverse reaction to a specific anesthetic medication (and if so, not giving a patient it again)
+• Failing to verify whether a patient has previously experienced an adverse reaction to a specific anesthetic medication (and if so, not giving it to a patient again)

 • Not looking at pre-operative bloodwork and health records for the patient to determine what anesthesia is best suited for the situation